 Snowboarders at Jasna ski area will be glad to find two terrain parks.
 There are beginner to pro-level kicker lines along with plenty of rails to test freestyler moves.
 The DC Snowpark is actually the largest terrain park in the region.

-The resort is known for its three in-bounds off-piste freeride zones.
+The resort is also known for its three in-bounds off-piste freeride zones.
 There is no lift access and each requires between 10 minutes to up to 2 hours of hiking.
 However, the chutes and freshies are worth it.
 Make sure to do the 30 minute hike from the top of the Rovna Hola / Konsky Grun chairlift over to the southern sister ski area, Jasna Juh, and stop at Chopok summit cafe/hostel.

-To reach the snowboarding at ski area, fly into Bratislava.
+To reach the ski area, fly into Bratislava.
 Take the train to Liptovsky Mikulas.
 Then, take the bus from Liptovsky Mikulas to Jasna, which is about 20km.
 If you are planning to drive, the resort is about 45 minutes from the town of Poprad.

 Overall, Jasna Ski Area is the 2nd most popular snowboard & freeride destination of all 8 snowboarding resorts in Slovakia.